NextDotID/aragog/book/validate_trait/index.md

 ```

 When trying to **create** or **save** a `User` document all validations must match
-or a `ServiceError::ValidationError` will be returned with an explicit message.
+or a `Error::ValidationError` will be returned with an explicit message.

 The current available field attribute validation operation macros (can be chained):
 - `String` or string slice fields: